termsurf/base-book/text/libraries.md

 ## `@termsurf/mesh`

-This is the main BaseLink compiler.
+This is the main BaseNote compiler.
 It takes input text and compiles it to a mesh, then runs typechecking / typeinference on it and everything, and outputs builds for target environments.